 In the closing chapters of the book a good deal is written about Nietzsche, who many Christians see as the epitome of their intellectual enemies.
 In many ways though, this German byword for atheism was prescient to a degree which Christians should accept, if not be grateful for.
 ‘As if morality could survive’, he wrote, ‘when the God who sanctions it is missing’ (448).
 Nietzsche understood that human dignity did not derive from nature but from the faith that the enlightenment philosophers believed they had banished.
 He knew that the cross of Christ was a scandal, a proclamation that the weak and suffering mattered.
 Such an idea was poison to a state which wanted to endure and be victorious.
 He admired the ancients precisely because they had no time for such idiocy.
 What to the apostle Paul was glory almost beyond description was to Nietzsche merely repellent.
 At least some British and German thinkers and theologians were able to see that these ideas had influenced Germany in the run-up to the First World War.
 In fact, it is hard to conclude that the theories of Darwin, Marx and Nietzsche did not have anything to do with the causes of both global conflicts in the twentieth century.
 That being the case, (this reviewer believes) it is odd that Christians are often on the back foot when it comes to the causative relation between war and religion.
 The study of the two greatest conflicts in human history would suggest, not only that they were not religious conflicts but that the absence of religion was a significant part of their causation.
 Darwin removed for so many the idea of God’s image in man; Marx believed it was scientific fact that religion would disappear; Nietzsche told us God was dead.
 It is not surprising therefore that Hitler, with his patchy reading of science and philosophy, knew for a certainty that any ideas of universal morality had long been discarded.
 By 1937 he was envisaging the total elimination of the religion that stood in the way of his ambitions: Christianity.
 ‘Otherwise, Christianity might once again prove the bane of the blond beast’ (460).
 On the other side of the conflict it was the English Bishop George Bell who spoke out against the carpet bombing of German cities – Hamburg and Dresden.
 Once again, it was theology (and Christians trying to act out that theology), which was the restraining voice in time of war.
 This side of Christian history is seldom told in our own age.

 Holland has an interesting ten pages on the influence of an Oxford professor who, after two World Wars ‘interpreted all of history as the record of human iniquity’ (461) and who wrote ‘the most widely read work of fiction of the twentieth century’ (470).
 In it ‘True strength manifested itself not in the exercise of power, but in the willingness to give it up’.
 The writer was of course J.R.R.
 Tolkien; the book, The Lord of the Rings.
-He does not mention that other Oxford professor whose influence might be considered equal: C.S.
+He does not mention that other Oxford don (later professor at Cambridge) whose influence might be considered equal: C.S.
 Lewis.
 Their relationship was certainly symbiotic if not always close.
 Lewis’s The Last Battle, a book at the opposite end of the scale in terms of length or grandeur, has an extraordinary imaginative power and sends the same message: there is victory in final defeat; gain through loss.

 Even as Holland’s book draws to a close, ideas seem to cascade out of it.
 The sexual revolution, which the author can see has presented the churches with agonisingly difficult choices; Martin Luther King’s role in Civil Rights, ‘An orator of genius with an unrivalled mastery of the Bible and its cadences’ (474); a brief discussion of Empire (with a welcome understanding of the abyss between what the missionaries – including Livingstone – were trying to do and their white, plundering, commercially greedy compatriots); Mandela’s realisation that forgiveness might be the most devastating but constructive tactic of all.
 There is also a fair assessment of the threat from Islamism and how the West responded.